FIM with Jim

 A per pixel representation of libraries which represent both backfill and spillover flooding using geospatial approximations.

-Hydraulically derrived FIM
+Hydraulically derived FIM

-USGS and AHPS FIM
+USGS and NWS FIM

+The United States Geologic Survey and the National Water Prediction Service Flood Inundation Maps are a series of stage relative depth maps for each river gage that has a survey.
+These depth grids are model outputs from contractors who developed hydraulic models and standardized the output.
 There are two main sources of inundation maps at a federal level.
-The first is the USGS Flood Inundation Mapping Program (“Flood Inundation Mapping (FIM) Program U.S. Geological Survey” n.d.).
-The second, The Advanced Hydrologic Prediction Service Flood Inundation Mapping services through the National Weather Service (“NOAA - National Weather Service - Water” n.d.).
-These two separate databases both reference the same standards document (“Guidelines for the Development of Advanced Hydrologic Prediction Service Flood Inundation Mapping” 2011), models are constructed following (A statement about the overlap between the two databases)
+The first is the USGS Flood Inundation Mapping Program (Flood Inundation Mapping (FIM) Program U.S. Geological Survey, n.d.).
+The second, The National Water Prediction Service Flood Inundation Mapping services through the National Weather Service (NOAA - National Weather Service - Water, n.d.).
+These two separate databases both reference the same standards document (Dewberry 2011), and are often blended together.
+I’ve taken to calling this superset of formalized FIM libraries “gage fim”.

 RAS2FIM